2 MATERIAL ACCOUNTING POLICIES

 - the Company retains contractual rights to receive the cash flows of the financial asset but assumes a contractual obligation to pay the cash flows to one or more recipients.

-(b) Financial liabilities:
+(b) Financial Liabilities:

 (i) Initial recognition and measurement

-Financial liabilities are classified as financial liabilities at amortised cost.
-All financial liabilities are recognized initially at fair value, except in the case of borrowings which are recognised at fair value, net of directly attributable transaction costs.
-The Company’s financial liabilities include trade and other payables, bank overdrafts, borrowings and lease liabilities.
+which are recognized at fair value, net of directly attributable transaction costs.
+The Company's financial liabilities include trade and other payables, bank overdrafts, borrowings and lease liabilities.

 (ii) Subsequent measurement